jsbeserra/nestjs-rabbitmq/README.md

 The `publish()` method uses [Publish Confirms](https://www.rabbitmq.com/docs/confirms#publisher-confirms) to make sure that the message is delivered to the broker before returning the promise.

+### Custom headers

+The library defines a couple custom headers

 ## Consumers